Energy Saving Tip 1 – Protect Your Thermal Envelope

 The more efficient the thermal envelope, the better your home will maintain a comfortable temperature, and the less energy you’ll have to use to maintain it.
 That’s why a lot of winter energy-saving tips focus on making the thermal envelope as good as it can be.

 The thermal envelope of every home is different.
 To understand yours, you may want to schedule a home energy audit.
 A qualified HVAC contractor can evaluate your home, detect air leaks, find drafty areas of the house, and investigate how efficiently the HVAC systems are operating.
 With that knowledge in hand, you can make targeted improvements that will help you save the most on heating and cooling costs.

 They can also teach you about taking a whole-house approach to energy efficiency, where all your appliances work together to improve the efficiency of each.

 Energy Saving Tip 2 – Improve Your Infrastructure

-A good deal of energy costs are determined by how your house is set up and what equipment you use.
-These energy saving tips focus on making sure appliances and the home infrastructure are providing you with the most protection against the outside temperature.
+A good deal of energy costs is determined by how your house is set up and what equipment you use.
+These energy-saving tips focus on making sure appliances and the home infrastructure are providing you with the most protection against the outside temperature.

 - Consider a tankless water heater.
 The cooler it is, the more you may want hot water.
 And the cooler it is, the more heat will transfer away from the tank of your water heater.
 A tankless water heater heats water on demand, meaning less constant water-heating costs, and less lost heat.